-Seeing Boston By Streetcar was one of the first films of the city ever made.
-It offers today's viewer a fascinating glimpse of the city’s smoky, busy streets.
+Seeing Boston By Streetcar stands as one of the first films of the city ever made.
+It offers today’s viewer a fascinating glimpse of the city’s smoky, busy streets.
 The streetcar takes the viewer past Jordan Marsh and along Boylston Street to Copley Square and the Boston Public Library.
 Pedestrians, horses, carriages and carts vie for space in a free-for-all with no traffic lights, no crosswalks and no stop signs.

 Viewers who first saw the film during its debut in 1906 probably found it even more fascinating.

 The motion picture industry, even newer than the str had just started when American Mutoscope and Biograph Company filmed Boston by Streetcar in 1906.

 On April 14, 1894, the first kinetoscope parlor opened in New York City.
 Patrons viewed moving pictures through a peephole, which Thomas Edison’s laboratory invented.
 In New York two years later came the first commercially successful movie projection, again with an Edison invention – the Vitascope.
 Weeks later in Boston, Benjamin Franklin Keith showed a film with the Vitascope in his vaudeville theatre on 547 Washington Street.

 In 1906, Boston’s first movie theatre, the Theatre Comique, opened on Tremont Row in Scollay Square.
 It typically showed a series of short films of real life, drama and entertainment.
 Cameramen traveled the United States filming scenery to product those short films of real life.

 The scenes shown are full of life and action, simply lacking in vocalization.
 To describe the enthusiasm aroused would be impossible.
 Worthy professors and scientific men vied with grocery clerks in the warmth of their applause.